 If you would like to learn more about any of our work on equality and diversity, please contact our Equality and Diversity Officer, Sarah Lee QC.

 We are dedicated to achieving equality of opportunity.
 In accordance with our commitment to treat everyone equally and fairly, we assess candidates for pupillage and tenancy on merit alone.
 However, we recognise that women, members of ethnic monitories, LGBT+ and those with disabilities are disproportionately under-represented in our areas of practice, including within chambers.
 We particularly encourage applications from these groups.
-For our full Equal Opportunities Policy click here and for our Equality Procedures click here.
+For our full Equality and Diversity Policy please click here, and for our Equality Procedures click here.

 We are committed to offering opportunities for gaining experience and practice development to all pupils and members of chambers equally without discrimination.
-For our Equal Access to and Fair Allocation of Work policy please click here.
+For our Equal Access to Work & Opportunities Policy please click here.

 We are determined to provide a work environment in which all can flourish and in which individuals, clients and the public are treated with dignity and respect.
-For our Anti-Harassment Policy click here.
+For our Dignity at Work Policy please click here.